Amarvarshney/HaveRide/backend/readme.md

 ---

-# Captain Registration API Documentation
+# Captain API Documentation

+## Captain Registration

-## Endpoint
+### Endpoint

-`POST /captains/register`
+`POST /captain/register`

-## Description
+### Description

-Registers a new captain (driver) with vehicle details.
-Requires personal and vehicle information.
+Registers a new captain (driver) with personal and vehicle details.
 Password is securely hashed before storing.
-Returns the created captain object (excluding password).
+Returns a JWT token and the created captain object (excluding password).

-## HTTP Method
-POST

-## Request Body
+### Request Body

 Send as JSON: